-Combine them, and you will get a thorough analysis of your brand’s online presence.
+Combine them, and you will get a thorough analysis of your brand health

 Let’s start with brand awareness.

-Brand awareness is the measure of recognition among your target audience.
+Awareness is the measure of brand recognition among your target audience.
 Brand awareness answers the question — how familiar is your audience with your brand?

 There are several ways to measure brand awareness, I would recommend using a media monitoring tool.

-There are several advantages to implementing a dedicated tool into your brand tracking initiative.
+There are several advantages to implementing a dedicated tool into your brand tracking research.

-First of all, a media monitoring tool will collect all available mentions.
+First of all, a media monitoring tool will collect all available results containing your brand name.
 You will not risk losing any important mentions.

 That means the lack of data won’t skew the analysis.

 Secondly, brand monitoring tools have strong analytical components.
 You will not have to sit and manually search for the most important insights.
-The tool will do it for you.
+The tool will do the brand tracking for you.